britnicanale/Pajama-Stories/README.md

 ```
 Go to localhost:5000 in your favorite web browser to view the website

-When you are done, deactivate your virtual environment
+### When you are done
+deactivate your virtual environment
 ```
 $deactivate
 ```